Skip to content

 fn ProbablyPrime(*self, n: int): bool

-Reports whether x(self) is probably prime, applying the Miller-Rabin test with n pseudorandomly chosen bases as well as a Baillie-PSW test.
+Reports whether self is probably prime, applying the Miller-Rabin test with n pseudorandomly chosen bases as well as a Baillie-PSW test.

-If x is prime, returns true.
-If x is chosen randomly and not prime, probably returns false.
+If self is prime, returns true.
+If self is chosen randomly and not prime, probably returns false.
 The probability of returning true for a randomly chosen non-prime is at most ¼ⁿ.

 It is 100% accurate for inputs less than 2⁶⁴.
 See Menezes et al., Handbook of Applied Cryptography, 1997, pp. 145-149, and FIPS 186-4 Appendix F for further discussion of the error probabilities.